-There are two 120/240V, 50 amp auxiliary twist-lock (CS-6369) receptacles (Figure 9) provided on the output terminal panel..
+There are two 120/240V, 50 amp auxiliary twist-lock (CS-6369) receptacles (Figure 7) provided on the output terminal panel.
+These receptacles can only be accessed when the main and auxiliary circuit breakers are in the ON position.

-Figure 9.
-120/240V Twist-Lock Auxiliary Receptacles

-Each auxiliary receptacle is protected by a 50 amp circuit breaker.
+Figure 8.
+120/240V Twist-Lock Auxiliary Receptacles Each auxiliary receptacle is protected by a 50 amp circuit breaker.
 These breakers are located directly above the GFCI receptacles.
-Remember the load output (current) on all three receptacles is dependent on the load requirements of the Output Terminal Lugs.
+Remember the load output (current) on all three receptacles is dependent on the load requirements of the output terminal lugs.

-Turn the voltage regulator control knob (Figure 10) on the control panel to obtain the desired voltage.
+Turn the voltage regulator control knob (Figure 9) on the control panel to obtain the desired voltage.
 Turning the knob clockwise will increase the voltage, turning the knob counter-clockwise will decrease the voltage.

-Figure 10.
+Figure 9.
 Voltage Regulator Control Knob